'Ray Of Sunshine': Heather McNamara, NY Recipient Of Groundbreaking Surgery, Dies At 22

 McNamara went on to graduate from Islip East High School and, inspired by the medical team that saved her life, became an EMT with Exchange Ambulance of the Islips.
 She also volunteered her time with the New York Blood Center and the Juvenile Diabetes Foundation.

-In a tribute on Facebook, Exchange Ambulance remembered McNamara as “a bright and welcoming light to our department and to all who met he.”
+In a tribute on Facebook, Exchange Ambulance remembered McNamara as “a bright and welcoming light to our department and to all who met her.”

 “She will be remembered as a vibrant, caring, kind, funny, and warm ray of sunshine," the agency said.
 "Her ability to make connections with people and empathize with patients to make them comfortable was second to none."